Chapter 2 Welcome to the tidyverse

 2. You can navigate to the folders that you made last lab and double click the file called “Scope and Methods Labs,” like the circled file below:

-Those files are the dataframes that we will be doing most of our analysis of in this class.
+Those files are the dataframes that we will be doing most of our analysis on in this class.
 As I mentioned in the last chapter, a dataframe is essentially a group of vectors attached to one another, and is an extremely useful way of storing data for analysis.
 Here is a quick summary of those three dataframes:

 When you hit enter, the following should come up on your screen: